Debond-Protocol/Debond-Governance/README.md

 ## Debond Governance:

-Contracts that handle the upgradation of the protocol parameters and capital allocation  by allowing the DGOV holders to participate in the process either via adding the proposal to be considered for voting or voting itself for the already existing proposal. the contracts  definition are inspired  from  the modified version of[openzeppelin governance]() that is efficient in storing
+Contracts that handle the upgradation of the protocol parameters and capital allocation  by allowing the DGOV holders to participate in the process either via adding the proposal to be considered for voting or voting itself for the already existing proposal. the contracts  definition are inspired  from  the modified version of[openzeppelin governance](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/governance).

 there are two main  types of contracts present in the  debond governance:
     - Core governance contract : it consist of the main governance contract, GovernanceSharedStorage and Executable contract that holds the logic for the lifecycle of proposals for debond protocol (explained further in contracts section).